sebastianedberg/v5-aep-sdk-partner-demo/ios/README.md

 ### Push Configuration

-Add your google-services.json after you have generated your own FCM token (Google Firebase Cloud Messaging) and add the token to the Adobe Campaign AEP SDK mobile channel.
+Update the signing section under Project > General with your own account and bundle identifier.
+You can now generate the push certificates under the Apple Developer Program (https://developer.apple.com).
+Remember to generate a certifcate that contains development and prod in one and add the PEM cert to the Adobe Campaign AEP SDK mobile channel.

 ### Setup Analytics